adrienfort/PoCorn/README.md

 There is also a version for Berty, but it's still in progress.

 For this project, we use ReactJS for the Front using Chakra UI and for the Back a discord bot using PyBot and an API using fastAPI.
-The biggest technical challenge was to decentralized Aleph VM.
+The biggest technical challenge was to decentralized Aleph VM and link differents service in it.
 ## Installation

 [Explain how to install all of the project's dependencies]